Effective Date: July 1, 2022

 Scholarship Providers.
 If you apply for a scholarship and/or receive a scholarship through Flatiron School or a third-party scholarship provider, we may share your Personal Information with the third-party scholarship provider in order to administer the scholarship or meet reporting requirements.

 Employer Partners.
-As part of our Services, we may connect you with prospective employers or employment opportunities.
+As part of our Services, we may connect you with prospective employers or employment opportunities and may be compensated by the employer for successful candidate placement.
 Typically, the information we share about you would consist of your resume, LinkedIn profile, and GitHub profile.
+This may also include information you provide in a profile on a job search platform.
+You may elect to opt-out of your information being shared with employer partners.

 Program Partners.
 If you utilize the Services through your employer, university, or other organization, we may share your Personal Information with such third party in order to meet the requirements of the partnership.
 Please review their privacy policies to find out how they collect and process your Personal Information prior to submitting any Personal Information.